AlyssaJuarez221/Store_Sales/README.md

     ### Cleaning
       * Remove null
       * Drop unneeded columns

+    ### Preprocessing
+      * Identify how many stores and departments
+      * created a list of dataframes so I could recall each store individually

     ### Visualization
       * I created scatterplots and other graphs to demostrate model accuracy